Sound Eroticism: Production

 The film was Péter Tímár's directorial debut; the script came together as a combination of his previous short films, and stories he heard from producer Péter Bacsó.
 He decided to shoot film with actors acting out the scenes backwards; the footage was then flipped during edit, causing the actors to act in an odd jerky motion resembling of early silent movies; while initially apprehensive, he was relieved to find that the actors found the dailies hilarious.
-Tímár also composed music of the film on a single analogue drum machine, which he found appropriate to a film about a factory.
+Tímár also composed music of the film on a single analogue drum machine, which he found appropriate for a film about a factory.